 Sylvia: The situation is very formal.
 We are extremely nice to each other.
 There is very little debate.
+The atmosphere is not democratic ...
 The atmosphere is not democratic because they have never experienced democracy.
 It is not a question of manipulation.
 It is simply an issue of inexperience in democracy.